jmargutt/MultiSubsetMultiParticleCorrelators/README.md

 Written in C++, from AliRoot/AliPhysics classes.

-Running example based on the toy MC "FlowAnalysisOnTheFly" (credits: Ante Bilandzic), execute with:
+Running example based on the toy Monte Carlo "FlowAnalysisOnTheFly" (credits: ALICE Collaboration), execute with:

 $ root runFlowAnalysisOnTheFly.C